 Candice: Do you have other creative outlets or hobbies?
 Do they cross into your writing?

 Lindsay: Loads!
 I’m crocheting right now.
 I love to free draw with my kiddos.
 I love strength training and cycling.
 I used to ride a lot before I had children, and now I’m enjoying long rides with them.
 I also love to bake pies, as I used to own a pie company back in the day.
 You would think I would have written a story inspired by those times, but nope.
 The right idea hasn’t come to me yet.
 I’m waiting, though.
 I think all creative outlets and hobbies inform one another in some way.
 I just couldn’t tell you how.
 I think that work is being done in my subconscious.

 Candice: A pie company?!
 How fun!
 Do you have any tips you’d like to share about finding creativity?

 Lindsay: Truly listen and observe.
 I don’t think there is any one way to find creativity, but there are lots of ways to increase your chances of your mind being open to the function of thinking creatively.
 I think listening and observing do just that for me, and then I start asking the “what if” questions.
 Also, I’m really digging writing workshops right now.
 I need to take more.
 I’ve always been a coachable person, so taking a workshop kind of fills that bucket.
 It gives me a coach for the moment and I can get out of my own way.

-5. So true.
-I love this permission to play and use the imagination!
-Creativity usually seems to inspire more creativity.
+Candice: One of the positive effects of the coronavirus are a plethora of digital workshops and I’m definitely taking advantage of those.
+Creativity usually seems to lead to more creativity.
 Do you have another book project you’re working on that you could give us a hint about?